Qovery/documentation/website/guides/tutorial/aws-vpc-peering-with-qovery.md

     Make sure you are adding a new route.
 Do not edit or remove existing routes to avoid service interruption.
 </Alert>

-In the cluster settings, under the `Network` tab, click `ADD ROUTE`
+In the cluster settings, under the `Network` tab, click `Add Network`

 <p align="center">
     <img src="/img/aws-vpc-peering-with-qovery/qovery-rt.png" alt="AWS VPC Qovery Route Table add route" />